 If you’re not a U.S. citizen or permanent resident, you can’t file Form I-130 on behalf of another person.
 However, even if you’re an American citizen or green card holder, not all of your family members may meet the eligibility criteria for green card sponsorship.
 You can’t sponsor a green card for these relatives:

-- Your spouse, if you married them while they were in immigration court proceedings, for example, deportation
+Your spouse if you married them while they were in immigration court proceedings

 When you submit your Form I-130, you will have to submit supporting documents to confirm that the family member you’re petitioning for does not fall under any of the disqualifying categories discussed in this section.

-The specific documents you would send with your I-130 petition would depend on your immigration background and the family member you’re seeking permanent resident status for.
+The specific documents you send with your I-130 petition will depend on your immigration background and the family member you’re seeking permanent resident status for.
 For instance, the supporting documents you would send with an I-130 petition for your spouse will differ from those you’ll submit for your parents.